The Power of Multi-Step Vizing Chains: Application 1: Local version of Vizing's theorem

 If we stop in case $2)$, we pick an arbitrary representative available colour $\kappa_1 \in A(u) \cap [d(u)+1]$ for $u$ and set $\kappa_2$ equal to $w_k$'s representative available colour.
-Then we consider the $(\kappa_1,\kappa_2)$-bichromatic path $P'$ rooted at $w_k$.
-We choose $P$ to be a subpath of $P'$ as follows: beginning from $w_k$, we traverse $P'$.
+Then we consider the $(\kappa_1,\kappa_2)$-bichromatic path $P' = p_1, p_2, \dots, p_{t} = w_k$ ending at $w_k$.
+We choose $P$ to be the union of a fan edge and a subpath of $P'$ as follows: beginning from $w_k$, we traverse $P'$.
 We choose $P$ by truncating $P'$ at the first edge $xy$, we meet along $P'$ such that shifting the colours of $P'$ would cause the colour of $xy$ to violate strict locality of the post-shift colouring.
 This concludes the construction in case $2)$.

+Finally, if no such edge exist, we can construct an augmenting strictly local Vizing chain in a similar fashion to what we did in the proof of Theorem~\ref{thm:VT}.
+Currently, we have a maximal strictly local fan consisting of vertices $u,w_{1}, \dots, w_{k}$ and the representative free colour at $w_k$ also the representative free colour at $w_i$ for some $i < k$.